-The Sirtuins are a group of 7 proteins that have long been the focus of longevity.
-They influence many different signaling pathways in the body and in studies have been able to lead to a life extension of more than 30%.
+The Sirtuins are a group of 7 proteins that have been in the spotlight for longevity for some time.
+They influence many different signaling pathways in the body and have been shown in studies to lead to a life extension of more than 30%.
 This life extension is achieved through various factors.
-Active sirtuins protect our DNA from damage, combat excessive inflammatory reactions and can help our body sort out cells that are no longer functional.
-For this reason, the science behind them is to find out more about these potentially life-extending proteins and how they are activated.
+Active Sirtuins protect our DNA from damage, combat excessive inflammatory responses , and can help our body sort out non-functional cells.
+For this reason, the science behind it is focused on learning more about these potentially life-extending proteins and their activation.

-We'll show you how sirtuins work on a molecular level, how you can activate the health-promoting properties of sirtuins and what the Sirtuin diet has to do with the singer Adele.
+We show you, how sirtuins work on a molecular level, how to activate the health-promoting properties of sirtuins and what the Sirtuin diet has to do with the singer Adele.

-Before we delve deeper into the field of sirtuins, we need a bit of background knowledge about epigenetics.
-The prefix Epi means something like “over” or “on top of” and that’s exactly what it’s about.
-Although every cell in our body has the complete blueprint of all proteins rolled up in DNA, we never need the entire blueprint.
+Before we dive deeper into the field of sirtuins, we need a bit of background knowledge about epigenetics.
+The prefix Epi means something like "above" or "on top," and that's exactly what it's about.
+Every cell in our body has the complete blueprint of all proteins, rolled up in DNA, but we never need the entire plan.

-Imagine this whole thing as a giant manual, with parts of the manual covered in colored paper so you can't read those sections.
-You can roughly imagine methylations.
-These are chemical processes that determine which “building instructions” (proteins) are read and produced in a cell and which are not.
+Imagine the whole thing as a huge instruction manual, and parts of this manual are covered with colored paper, so you can't read those sections.
+This is somewhat how you can think of methylations.
+These are chemical processes that determine which "building instructions" (proteins) are read and produced in a cell and which are not.

-Depending on the cell type, this pattern looks completely different.
-A heart muscle cell requires different proteins than a liver cell, even though in theory they both have the building instructions for all proteins.
-This pattern (the epigenetics) of which proteins are read and which are not is not rigid, but rather highly variable.
+Depending on the type of cell, this pattern looks completely different.
+A heart muscle cell requires different proteins than a liver cell, even though both theoretically possess the building instructions for all proteins.
+This pattern (epigenetics), which proteins are read and which are not, is not rigid but highly variable.

-Our lifestyle has an enormous influence on our epigenetics.
+Our lifestyle has a tremendous impact on our epigenetics.
 Exercise, smoking, sleep, mental health – all of this is reflected in epigenetics.

 Have you ever wondered how researchers can find out how certain genes or proteins work?

 A well-known method is the so-called Knock-Out Mouse.
-Advances in genetic engineering allow scientists to precisely edit out individual genes.
+Through advances in genetic engineering, scientists can precisely cut out individual genes.
 This has also been done with the sirtuins, with sometimes drastic results.
-Without the sirtuin genes (that is, without the sirtuin proteins), many mice never reached adulthood.
-This was the first indication that sirtuins play an important role in the body.
+Without the sirtuin genes (that is, also without the sirtuin proteins), many mice never reached adulthood.
+This was the first hint that sirtuins play an important role in the body.

-And what does it look like the other way around?
-What happens when there are a lot of sirtuins?
-There is a trick in research here too.
-You can activate so-called promoter sites.
-You can think of this as a boost in production.
-If the promoter is activated, in this case more sirtuins are produced.
+And what about the other way around?
+What happens when there are a lot of sirtuins present?
+There is also a trick in research here.
+One can activate so-called promoter sites.
+You can think of it as a boost in production.
+When the promoter is activated, in this case, more sirtuins are produced.
 The interesting thing about it.
 The animals lived longer and were healthier.

 Sirtuins and NAD – an effective duo

-NAD is the short form of nicotinamide adenine dinucleotide.
-It is an important co-enzyme in our body, which we find primarily in the power plants of our cells, the mitochondria.
+NAD is the short form of Nicotinamide Adenine Dinucleotide.
+It is a important coenzyme in our body, which we mainly find in the powerhouses of our cells, the mitochondria.
 The sirtuin proteins need NAD as a kind of fuel to carry out their biochemical reactions.

-So without NAD the sirtuins cannot function properly.
-You can remember this fact because it plays an important role in the aging process.
-NAD metabolism is its own, complex topic.
-To make a long story short, NAD levels decrease with age.
+Without NAD, the sirtuins cannot function properly.
+You can remember this fact, as it plays an important role in the aging process.
+The NAD metabolism is a complex, multifaceted topic.
+To make it short, the NAD levels decrease with age.
 Researchers see this as one of the main reasons for aging.

-In the first step we have now been able to clarify that sirtuins require NAD.
-But what does the rest of “NAD-dependent histone deacetylases” mean?
+Now we have clarified in the first step that sirtuins require NAD.
+But what does the rest of "NAD-dependent histone deacetylases" mean?

-Do you remember the Methylations?
-The colored spots in the DNA blueprint that ensure that certain proteins are not produced?
-Well, it There is another regulatory level above this.
-The histones can also be produced by molecules, e.g.b by acetyl groups.
-Depending on the marking, the rolled-up DNA is easier or more difficult to detach from the histone.
-This means our body can once again influence which proteins are more likely to be produced.
+Do you still remember the methylations?
+The color-coded spots in the blueprint of the DNA that ensure that certain proteins are not produced?
+Well, there is another regulatory level above that.
+The histones can also be marked by molecules, z.B. such as acetyl groups.
+Depending on the marking, the coiled DNA can be more easily or more difficultly released from the histone.
+This allows our body to influence which proteins are produced more readily.

-This is exactly where the Sirtuins intervene.
-As NAD-dependent histone deacetylases, sirtuins remove acetyl groups from histones .
-They therefore influence which genes are read in the cell - and which are not.
+This is exactly where the sirtuins come into play.
+As NAD-dependent histone deacetylases, the sirtuins remove acetyl groups from the histones.
+Thus, they influence which genes are read in the cell – and which are not.

 Sirt 1 – the "oldest" member of the family